slin96/master-thesis/related-work/README.md

 - [notes](./deep-compression/README.md)

 ### dtoolAI: Reproducibility for Deep Learning
 - discusses Reproducibility, Replicability, and Repeatability in the context of DL
+- builds on top of [dtool](https://dtool.readthedocs.io/en/latest/)
 - [notes](./dtoolai/README.md)

 ## Reviewed (not too relevant)